oceanprotocol/pdr-backend/READMEs/predictoor-dashboard.md

 3. **Run the dash app from command line**

-After fetching the chain data locally into the lake, the next step is to read, process, and display the data by running the dashboard with the following command:
+After fetching the chain data locally into the lake and exporting it into parquet files, the next step is to read, process, and display the data by running the dashboard with the following command:

 ```console
 pdr dashboard ./my_ppss.yaml sapphire-mainnet